Conversion: STI ALcons RASTI - sengpielaudio

 AlC - STI Formula

-This conversion is to be regarded with some doubts, because they are different evaluations of measurements.
+This conversion is to be regarded with some doubts,

 The Speech Transmission Index STI is a machine measure of intelligibility whose